Two sessions: Key political gathering in China kicks off as leaders attempt to restore shattered economic confidence - ExBulletin

 It is also an opportunity for elite leaders to hear from delegates, who come from across the country and from different social sectors, although the space reserved for such exchanges at the gathering has generally diminished as Xi has tightened his ideological control and overseen a campaign to crush opinions that stray from the party line.

-Such controls have also emerged in the recent economic debate, with some prominent economic analysts subject to restrictions on social media that appear designed to restrict their ability to speak out.
+Such controls have also appeared in the recent economic debate, with some prominent economic analysts. subject to restrictions on social networks which appear designed to restrict their ability to express themselves.

 The regime often uses the annual conference to gain support from Chinese society and build confidence in the market, said Xuezhi Guo, a political science professor at Guilford College in the United States.